ShivBadyal/CODSOFT/README.md

 PROJECT

 1. Titanic Survival Detection Description: This project focuses on analyzing the Titanic dataset to predict passenger survival.
 It involves data preprocessing, exploratory data analysis, and building a machine learning model to predict survival probabilities.

+2. Sales Prediction Using Python: This project focuses on predicting sales for a business.
+It includes data preprocessing, exploratory data analysis, and the development of a predictive model to forecast future sales.